Civilization and wilderness across countless landmasses.

 So many islands... and rivers... and fjords.... it's the land was shattered into as many pieces as possible.
 Doubtless this was the handiwork of the collapse.

-OverviewThe continent of Quassus could be considered the largest archipelago in the world and that wouldn't be far off the mark.
-The land is comprised of many islands and isles of various shapes and sizes.
-These islands host many fjords and rivers as well as valleys and mountains.
-A boat is a necessity if one wishes to travel to all corners of this continent.
-As for civilization, the Continental Island of Lluvia hosts the most most powerful sovereign states.
-Quassus is also known for its many islands.
+OverviewThe continent of Quassus could be considered the largest archipelago in the world and you would be right.
+The continent is a collection of many islands and isles that vary in shape and size.
+Travel across water is a necessity if one wishes to visit all corners of this continent.
+Fjords, rivers, valleys, and mountains also define the continent's landscape.
 The number of islands present leaves the impression that the continent was shattered in the past.
 This is not an incorrect impression.
 The calamities of The Great Collapse have reshaped Awldor in many ways.
 Some changes are small while others are more drastic.
 Recovered ancient map fragments suggests that the continental islands of Quassus used to be a single connected landmass.
 Perhaps the land is a reflection of the state of the whole of Awldor.
+As for civilization, the Continental Island of Lluvia hosts the most most powerful sovereign states on the continent.
+Meanwhile, the Continental Island of Dammerung sees various tribes, isolated villages, city-states.
+The Continental Island of Valjeta hosts no sustained presence of civilization.

 Those of us making fragile baubles in this land are not given enough credit.
 Even the smallest shocks can ruin days of work without careful preparation.